This post contains affiliate links. Read my disclosure policy here.

 - Breakfast Toast: It's the perfect topping for vegan beans on toast or this white bean avocado toast.

-- Soups and Stews: Top them on your favorite vegan chili or vegan ramen for another layer of deliciousness.
+- Soups and Stews: Top them on vegan chili or vegan ramen for another layer of deliciousness.

-- Tacos and Wraps: Elevate your taco game by adding a refreshing element to your handheld delights.
-Such a tasty addition to these vegan fish tacos!
+- Tacos and Wraps: Add a refreshing element and a tangy kick.
+They are a perfect addition to these vegan fish tacos!

-- Vegan Charcuterie and Vegan Cheese Boards: Amp up the wow factor of your charcuterie and cheese boards by including a jar of pickled red onions.
-They add a pop of color but provide a tangy counterbalance to the richness of vegan meats and cheeses.
+- Vegan Charcuterie and Vegan Cheese Boards: They add a pop of color and provide a tangy counterbalance to the richness of vegan meats and cheeses.

 FAQs